 Does this financial product have a sustainable investment objective?
-Yes It will make a minimum of sustainable It promotes Environmental/Social (E/S) investments with an environmental objective: characteristics and while it does not have as its objective a sustainable investment, % it will have a minimum proportion of 30% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as in economic activities that do not environmentally sustainable under qualify as environmentally sustainable the EU Taxonomy under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Yes It will make a minimum of sustainable It promotes Environmental/Social (E/S) investments with an environmental objective: characteristics and while it does not have as its objective a sustainable investment, % it will have a minimum proportion of 30% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as in economic activities that do not environmentally sustainable under qualify as environmentally sustainable the EU Taxonomy under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable It promotes E/S characteristics, but will investment with a social objective % not make any sustainable investments means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.